-The ETO record must contain the following documentation at program enrollment; applicable forms must be signed and dated on or before the date of program enrollment.
+The ETO record must contain the following documentation at program enrollment; applicable forms must be completed in their entirety, signed, and dated on or before the date of program enrollment.
 Paper forms must be legible and uploaded into ETO as required in WorkForce Central's ETO Data Validation and Documentation Policy, located at WorkForce Central's Policy Library:

-- A complete, signed, and dated paper or ETO WIOA Registration Form. - Applicable documentation verifying program eligibility - Documentation of Pierce County and/or City of Tacoma residency. - Priority of Service category of eligibility, including if applicable, veteran/eligible spouse eligibility or approval for enrollment into the 4th Priority of Service category. - Comprehensive Assessment. - Individual Employment Plan (IEP) - Authorization to Share Confidential Information. - Participant Information Form, including EO-Notice to File a Discrimination Complaint. - Date and type of first qualifying service that triggers participation. - Date of program enrollment. - Case notes documenting: - Reason for the individual's enrollment into the WIOA Title I program, including how the individual meets the WIOA Title I program eligibility. - o The individual's current education and employment status. - o The individual's education and employment goals. - Summary of planned services.
-(For Adult and Dislocated Worker programs, staff may record further detailed planned services in the Development of IEP touchpoint.)
+- A complete, signed, and dated paper or ETO WIOA Title I Adult Application. - Applicable documentation verifying program eligibility - Documentation of Pierce County residency. - Priority of Service category of eligibility, including if applicable, veteran/eligible spouse eligibility. - Comprehensive Assessment. - Individual Employment Plan (IEP) - Authorization to Share Confidential Information. - Participant Information Form, including EO-Notice to File a Discrimination Complaint. - Date and type of first qualifying service that triggers participation. - Date of program enrollment. - Case notes documenting: - Date of program enrollment - Reason for the individual's enrollment into the WIOA Title I program, including how the individual meets the WIOA Title I program eligibility. - The individual's current education and employment status.

+- The individual's education and employment goals. - Notification of EMAP services. - Summary of planned services.
+(For Adult and Dislocated Worker programs, staff may record further detailed planned services in the Development of IEP touchpoint.) - If a participant is co-enrolled in two or more programs case notes must document the justification for the concurrent enrollment, document the coordination between programs for services provided, and document WorkForce Central approval.